Viktar-T/KIOZE-sys-bez-monit/_promts/InstractorNotes-v2.1.md

 **Derive From Slide**

-* Use visible slide content/context `InstructorNotes`.
+* Use visible slide content/context.
 * Add short descriptions for abbreviations.
 * Add short descriptions for new concepts.